mcallistertad/embedded-client/README.md

   Devices using TBR authentication, which also make use of the ECHO service and wish to receive an identifier in Skyhook's device_id field, will need to build with `SKY_TBR_DEVICE_ID` `true' in order to correlate locations with a device.
 Alternatively, this information can be transmitted through uplink application data.
-* `SKY_DEBUG` controls whether debug information is generated by the library.
+* `SKY_LOGGING` controls whether debug information is generated by the library.
 By default, it includes `SKY_LOG_LEVEL_DEBUG` logging to assist with integration efforts.
-To remove this, build the library with `SKY_DEBUG` false.
+To remove this, build the library with `SKY_LOGGING` false.
 Passing a min_level value to sky_open() allows intermediate levels of logging.

 <div style="page-break-after: always"></div>

 ### General Sequence of Operations